joematthews/extreme-angular/README.md

 ### Typescript Configuration

-In addition to setting `"strict": true` in the TypeScript configuration, Angular's template checking is enabled with Strict Mode as defined in the in the [tsconfig.json file](tsconfig.json).
+In addition to setting `"strict": true` in the TypeScript configuration, Angular's template checking is enabled with Strict Mode as defined in the [tsconfig.json file](tsconfig.json).

 The following TypeScript compiler options have been added to enforce cleaner and more maintainable code: